ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 3. (Optional) Perform refinement of lookup table by offset measurement with respect to the simulated SAR image.
 4. Produce terrain geocoded SAR image and DEM in SAR range-Doppler coordinates (RDC).

 When DEM matching is applied, the optional steps 2 and 3 are performed.
 Using this option can improve the quality of the RTC calculations, as the features in the SAR image are matched to the features in the DEM, minimizing the offsets in geometry during the backscatter normalization calculations.
+Refer to the [Terrain Correction](#terrain-correction "Jump to the Terrain Correction section of document") section for more information.

 DEM Matching is not always beneficial, however.
 If the georeferencing of the DEM doesn't match the georeferencing of the Sentinel-1 imagery, DEM matching can result in image offsets, making it difficult to overlay images for time series analysis.
 Coregistration also works best when there are distinct topographic features that allow for reliable matching between the SAR image and the DEM.
 In areas that lack distinctive topographic features, there may also be substantial and inconsistent image offsets.